SysSU/appium-webdriver-course/README.md

 ### Appium
 - Install appium dsrivers by running the following in a terminal
-  - `yarn appium driver install xcuitest` (You may have to run this twice)
+  - `appium driver install xcuitest` (You may have to run this twice)
-  - `yarn appium driver install uiautomator2`
+  - `appium driver install uiautomator2`
-  - `yarn appium driver list` to verify they have been installed
+  - `appium driver list` to verify they have been installed

 ## Appium Inspector